.gitignore | ||

 fields).

 By accepting a connection, the client reveals its IP address.
-The program then logs this address to a file.
+The program logs that address to a file.

-For more details, please read the blog post in the "Why" section.
+For additional background, see the blog post in the Why section.

 I have never properly learnt C, nor have I created any notable projects in that language prior to this one.
-That said, the code works, but I am not confident in its quality.
+The code works, but I am not confident in its quality.

 Written for: https://blog.urpagin.net/coding-a-minecraft-honeypot/

-- When the Minecraft client spams the 'Refresh' button, the honeypot entry shows as pending.
+- When the Minecraft client repeatedly hits the 'Refresh' button, the honeypot entry can appear as pending.

 gcc -O2 -s -Wall -Wextra -D_FORTIFY_SOURCE=2 -fstack-protector-strong -o honeypot_x86_64_linux_v<version> main.c